KD131/sem4-python-SP2/README.md

 4. Hvad er den gennemsnitlige runtime for genren 'drama' i 2010 og 2020?

 # Status
-**Copied from last SP.
-Edit later.**

-1-5 solved.
-6 half solved because the map already interactive through using Markers in Folium.
+1-2 + 4 solved.

-To run it, just execute the python file like so: `python cph_monuments.py`
+To run it, just execute the python file like so: `python rotten_tomatoes.py`

-The script will print various results of the exercises and also create two map files.

-You can view the resulting maps by opening `single_monument.html` or `all_monuments.html`.
+If the CSV files `movies_year.csv` are not present in the folder, it will attempt to scrape the data and save it to CSV.
+You can also force this behaviour by passing `refresh=True` to the `get_movies()` function.

+The script will show a plot of the average audience rating of each genre for 2010 and 2020.
+After closing the plot window, it will then print the average runtime of dramas for 2010 and 2020.